tebelorg/TLE/README.md

 ![Sample ETL](https://github.com/tebelorg/TA.ETL/raw/master/sample.png)

 # Why This
 Skeleton repository for pooling data management resources.
+For open-source ETL tools that are based on the graphical user interface and with developed features, consider [Pentaho Data Integration](http://community.pentaho.com/projects/data-integration/) or [Talend Open Studio](https://www.talend.com/download/talend-open-studio#t4).

 The first and base script to write is to transform spreadsheet data by remapping columns and preparing data for import by downstream system.
 Specific use case is syncing ipcLink system used by non-profits to MYOB accounting system.